All Episodes

 It's not really a debate.

-So say, well, we're a democracy is like no no no, it's a republic, and a republic is supposed to be a democracy that is limited by a constitution and a rights.
+And a republic is supposed to be a democracy that is limited by a constitution and human rights.

-So the unfortunate thing with a democracy is you can think of a building, uh an apartment building with 50 people and a landlord.
+So the unfortunate thing with a democracy is you can think of a building, an apartment building with 50 people and a landlord.

 So how do you deal with this?

-Well, in a free market society, the landlord can raise or lower his rents within the contractual obligations he has or the lease that he has with his tenants, because he owns the building.
+Well, in a free market society, the landlord can raise or lower his rents within the contractual obligations he has or the lease that he has with his tenants because he owns the building.

-Well, they don't want to raise any rent any rents, in fact, they want the rents to be as low as humanly possible.
+In fact, they want the rents to be as low as humanly possible.

-Because that's that's it, that's a that's a democracy.
+Because that's a democracy.

-Because they get their rents lowered from a thousand dollars a month or two thousand dollars a month to five dollars a month, and they they dance and they skip down the hallways until right.
+Because they get their rents lowered from $1,000 a month or $2,000 a month to $5 a month.

-Until until things stop working.
+Until, until things stop working.

 Until their kids want to move out and maybe have apartments of their own, which they don't have because nobody is investing in apartments.